jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

   -  True RMS calculation provides accurate readings for AC currents regardless of waveform shape, making it essential for electronic applications involving non-linear loads.
   - The True RMS algorithm, and to a lesser extent the Sine RMS, require high-speed data processing.
 The limited Arduino Nano speed therefore poses a limit to the maximum allowable frequency of AC signal that can be measured.

   ## SOFTWARE

 - The standard RDL code can operate the current sensor in both the digital mode (I2C) and analog mode.
-- In digital mode, the number of current sensors is only limited by the number of available I2C channels (max 8).
-In analog mode, it is limited by the number of available analog channels (max 8)
+- In digital mode, the number of current sensors is limited by the number of available I2C channels (max 8).
+In analog mode, it is limited by the number of available analog channels (max 8).

 ## OTHER